nimbus117/100-days-of-code/log.md

 ### R1D25 07/05/2018

 Another late night sitting around waiting for upgrades while Working through the freeCodeCamp challenges.
 The Roman numeral converter took quite a while!

+### R1D26 08/05/2018

+Slow one today.
+Watched a few of [these](https://scrimba.com/g/gintrotocss) css videos.
+I really like the [scrimba.com](https://scrimba.com) player interface, the fact you can edit the code during the video is so usefull for testing your understanding.

+Also played around with my site some more, changed to using css variables for colors and created my own button rather than using bootstrap.

+### R1D27 09/05/2018

+More freeCodeCamp intermediate algorithm scripting challenges and scrimba videos on html

+### R1D28 15/05/2018

+Still working through the freeCodeCamp intermediate algorithm scripting challenges.
+They're challenging but fun!